ChrisNeedham200/loadimpact-docs/jekyll/_v3/monitoring-agents/other-monitoring-tools.md

-And for those of you not deploying the Load Impact Server Metrics Agent on windows but rather on a *nix this shell script (named appdynamics.sh in this example) will output the same thing as the cmdfile/powershell combo on windows (it uses curl to call the REST API, get here if you don’t have it http://curl.haxx.se/):
+And for those of you not deploying the LoadImpact Server Metrics Agent on windows but rather on a *nix this shell script (named appdynamics.sh in this example) will output the same thing as the cmdfile/powershell combo on windows (it uses curl to call the REST API, get here if you don’t have it http://curl.haxx.se/):